chipsalliance/verible/README.md

 that can be integrated into any editor to enable editor-independent consistency.

 The formatter tool is available as `//verilog/tools/formatter:verilog_format`.

-Install in the preferred way on your operating systm.
-On Unix-like systems, this would be `sudo install bazel-bin/verilog/tools/formatter/verilog_format /usr/local/bin`

 ```
 verilog_format: usage: verilog_format [options] <file>